brygrill/stock-quote-native/README.md

 - [Robinhood](https://www.robinhood.com/)

 ### How it works
-Docker containers connect to the data feeds and push into Firebase.
-The app connects to Firebase and has access to multiple real-time feeds.
+~~In `services`, Docker containers connect to the data feeds and push data into Firebase.
+The app connects to Firebase and has access to multiple real-time feeds.~~

+I didnt feel like paying to keep the server running...so I created a Firebase HTTP Function that updates the data when a request is made.

+TODO:
+This is hit on a regular interval via a cron job.

 ### GraphQL for good measure
 Its not realtime, but data is also available via a [GraphQL server](https://us-central1-quoteum-fd8e3.cloudfunctions.net/graphql/) deployed with a Firebase Function.